A Guide to Wedding Officiant Cost, Fees and Donations

 "Many couples tend to pay for their own officiant unless it's a religious or cultural officiant provided through their families," says Brooke Heflin, Founder and Director at Burlap and Bordeaux, a luxury design and event planning company in Southern California.

 Aside from the wedding officiant fee, tipping your vendor is another detail to take into consideration.
-In general, the tip is a separate amount from the donation to your house of worship or the base officiant fee.
+In general, the tip is a separate amount from the donation to your house of worship or the base marriage officiant cost.
 "As a service, if the couple feels their officiant excelled in their position, the couple may want to thank them with a gratuity if they feel that's how they'd like to express their gratitude," Heflin says.

 One rule we can't stress enough is how important it is to have a contract with any pro you book, including your wedding officiant.
 They'll outline the final cost and payment due dates in writing, and you can decide how to cover the bill from there.